Reply in 2 weeks says SC after it refuses to stay electoral bonds for Delhi Elections

 How electoral bonds fund India's political parties

-Lawyer Prashant Bhushan, appearing for the NGO, alleged that the scheme is a means for channelising unaccounted black money in favour of the ruing party.
+Lawyer Prashant Bhushan, appearing for the NGO, alleged that the scheme is a means for channelising unaccounted black money in favour of the ruling party.

 Bhushan also referred to a document of the RBI while seeking stay of the scheme.